 Note.
 N = 3,644 names.
-WEFAT{male} and FMAT{male} indicate relative association of name with male (vs. female) based on the GloVe word embedding (Caliskan et al., 2017) and the 12 BERT models (the current research), respectively.
-Unstandardized regression coefficients are displayed, with standard errors in parentheses. p < .05. p < .01. p < .001.
+WEFATmale and FMATmale indicate a relative association of the name with male (vs. female) based on the GloVe word embedding (Caliskan et al., 2017) and the 12 BERT models (the current research), respectively.
+Unstandardized regression coefficients are displayed, with standard errors in parentheses.